American Liver Foundation

 The American Liver Foundation (ALF) is a non-profit organization that promotes liver health and disease prevention.
 The mission of the ALF is to facilitate, advocate and promote education, support and research for the prevention, treatment, and cure of liver disease.

 ALF History

 Although liver disease is among the ten major causes of death in the United States, there was no national voluntary health agency devoted exclusively to combating liver diseases until 1976, when the American Liver Foundation was created by the American Association for the Study of Liver Diseases (AASLD).
 This organization of scientists and healthcare professionals was concerned with the rising incidence of liver disease and the lack of awareness among both the general public and the medical community.
 The mission, the programs and the services provided by American Liver Foundation complement the work of AASLD.

 Currently, the American Liver Foundation has 16 Divisions across the U.S.

 ALF Education Programs

-The liver may be the largest organ in the body, weighing in at 3½ pounds, but it is neither the most popular nor the best understood.
-So when a diagnosis of liver disease is made, it can be a frightening and confusing time in the lives of many patients and their families.
+The liver is poorly understood by many, so when a diagnosis of liver disease is made, it can be frightening and confusing for many patients and their families.